Sachacode/COMPSessay/README.md

-# Software Foundations: Coq Tutorial
+# Typma Programming Language README

 ## Replication Instructions

-There are several dependancies that need to be installed before Coq, all commands are for a Mac system because I work on Mac.
+This project uses OCaml and Coq, OCaml is a depenancy for Coq, and all commands are for a Mac system because I work on Mac.

 Install Homebrew
 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```
-Install Opam
+Install Opam: this installs OCaml
 ```
 brew install gpatch
 brew install opam